 Greg created two specific models for vegetation failures and equipment failure.
 These models provide predicted hot spot locations for future failures and insight into the key factors causing the failures.
 Thus, PG&E can target preventative measures for each failure mode using the models’ results.

 Impact: Greg ran failure-mode specific models on the entire PG&E overhead line network to calculate a likelihood of failure for each 150-foot segment.
 These individual lines were then aggregated upwards to their source-side devices to determine a cumulative failure rating for each source-side device segment (several miles in length).
-The provided PG&E with a sorted ranking of all segments to then prioritize tree-trimming and their re-conductoring.
+This provided PG&E with a sorted ranking of all segments to then prioritize tree-trimming and their re-conductoring.
 Several hundred miles of at-risk lines have been scheduled for repairs in 2016 based on the model.

 Evelyne Kong (LGO ’15)